 Why You Need an Attorney When Facing Assault with Intent to Commit Criminal Sexual Conduct

 Many offenders make the mistake of starting their sexual crimes offense charges without legal representation for fear of stigmatization, which can significantly affect their case.
 However, that should not be the case.

 Are you searching for a defense lawyer to help you fight your sex-related charges?
 Look no further!
-Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and works dedicatedly to ensure her clients’ rights to a fair trial are upheld.
-Bringing 20 plus years of experience into your sex offense case, you can be assured of the best possible outcome with Nicole handling your case.
+Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and is dedicated to ensuring her clients’ rights to a fair trial are upheld.

 3150 Livernois Rd.
 Suite 126